xk-io/xk-io.github.io/_posts/2015-07-24-decentralize-bitcoin-development-forever.md

 comments: true
 layout: post
 author: Max Kaye
+description: Using these four technologies I provide a framework for beginning the decentralization process around Bitcoin source code.
+This solves the 'tyrannical developer' problem.
 ---

 The recent block size debate in the Bitcoin community highlights a key flaw of the 'benevolent dictator' or oligarchical/technocratic models of open source software development.